 A-State will be known for its commitment to diversity as evidenced by its inclusive work and learning environments, its acceptance of differences as positive and enriching and its ability to attract, retain and advance a diverse faculty, staff and student body.
-A-State will have an environment where anyone, no matter who they are, will see a consistent reflection of themselves on the campus and in its activities.
-They will feel comfortable, welcomed, and as if they belong at A-State.
+A-State will have an environment where anyone, no matter who they are, will see a consistent reflection of themselves in their program.